Prologue: The Dweller of Dreams

 Around a grave, the ground was dug up and broken pieces of an urn speckled the mud and grass, but it was quiet.
 Peaceful.
 Undisturbed.

-Until a familiar arm sprang forth from the grassy mound like an impatient flower in spring and reached upward for the night sky.
+Until a familiar arm sprang forth from the grassy mound like an impatient flower in spring and reached towards the night sky.

 Gasping, Anakin Skywalker sat up in bed next to his wife and swallowed a cry of despair.